e10v/tea-tasting/README.md

 Tea-tasting is a Python package for statistical analysis of A/B tests that features:

 - T-test, Z-test, and bootstrap out of the box.
-- Extensible API: You can define and use statistical tests of your choice.
+- Extensible API: Define and use statistical tests of your choice.
 - Delta method for ratio metrics.
 - Variance reduction with CUPED/CUPAC (also in combination with delta method for ratio metrics).
 - Fieller's confidence interval for percent change.